Hybrid Camera Pose Estimation with Online Partitioning for SLAM: The Hybrid Formulation

 \section{The Hybrid Formulation}

-In this section, the details of our hybrid pose estimation formulation are described.
-We propose to dynamically partition the cameras into blocks according to both temporal and spatial co-visibility, producing blocks of spatially-strongly-connected cameras (\S\ref{sec:partition}).
-Since we allow the same cameras to appear ubiquitously, the corresponding parameters can thus be quasi-distributedly optimized within different blocks in the local optimization afterwards (\S\ref{sec:local}).
-In order to efficiently initialize the iterations of local BA, we also propagate the intermediate computation values of the common camera parameters from previous blocks into the current block broadcasting in a greedy manner.
-Once local BA is finished for one block, the intra-block relative motions are considered fixed and single rotation averaging is then performed on the shared camera parameters among blocks in the global alignment (\S\ref{sec:global}).
+In this section, we propose to dynamically partition the cameras into blocks according to both temporal and spatial co-visibility, producing blocks of spatially-strongly-connected cameras (\S\ref{sec:partition}).
+Followed by the local optimization (\S\ref{sec:local}), we then propagate the intermediate computation values of the common camera poses.
+Single rotation averaging is performed afterwards on the shared camera poses among blocks in the global alignment (\S\ref{sec:global}).
+For the sake of simplicity, we refer camera(s) to the absolute camera pose(s) throughout the paper.